 Your muscles need to strengthen, the easiest and most fun way is just to ride more and remember to rest when you are getting foot fatigue.
 The body will start to train and adapt, getting more muscle memory of how to handle obstacles like bumps and dips.

-I always recommend riding with protection, especially when trail riding, you will most likely fall, it is a part of the ride.
+I always recommend riding with protection, especially when trail riding, you will most likely fall, and it is a part of the ride.
 A key difference when starting to hit trails is the risk for sticks and stones.
 It’s, therefore, better to ride in more protective clothing like pants and jacket/long sleeves in case of a fall.

 You get $20 off if you use my coupon code FALLMAN on orders above $179.

 If you want to up your game there is always a possibility to upgrade your ride.
-This is not necessary to do as a beginner, and I strongly advise you to not upgrader or ad additional accessories before you have become comfortable with your board and feel like Onewheeling and floating is for you.
-The only upgrade I would recommend for new riders are to add front wheels to your board to make it a bit safer.
+This is not necessary to do as a beginner, and I strongly advise you to not upgrade or ad additional accessories before you have become comfortable with your board and feel like Onewheeling and floating is for you.
+The only upgrade I would recommend for new riders is to add front wheels to your board to make it a bit safer.

 Changing the tire is a more advanced upgrade.
 You can do it yourself and there are great guides online.
 I haven’t done it myself and there are Onewheel or tire shops that will help you to break and seat the bead.

-The stock tire is a lot more rounder than the XR, making it a little bit more wobbly when riding on trails.
+The stock tire is a lot rounder than the XR, making it a little bit more wobbly when riding on trails.
 You will need to work more to counter this compared to your XR friends, get used to using your arms.
 Upgrading to a flatter tire with or without treads will make a big difference for trail riding.
 There will be less strain on your ankles reducing the need to counterbalance and adjust with a wider tire.